MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/prepare-for-windows-deployment-with-mdt.md

 - [The Windows PE add-on for the ADK](https://go.microsoft.com/fwlink/?linkid=2087112)

 >[!TIP]
 >You might need to temporarily disable IE Enhanced Security Configuration for administrators in order to download files from the Internet to the server.
+This setting can be disabled by using Server Manager (Local Server/Properties).

 1. On MDT01, sign in as an administrator in the CONTOSO domain.
     - For the purposes of this guide, we are using a Domain Admin account of **admin** with a password of <b>pass@word3</b>.
 You can use your own administrator username and password as long as you properly adjust all steps in this guide that use login these credentials.